CarrierAlexandre/tryout/README.md

 # tryout
-Some simple codes to understand how github works
+Some simple codes to understand how github works.

+Here I'm changing the read me in this branch, without changing it in the main branch.